Sunday, December 13, 2020

 Grid Ref: 3541 1360 - Bottom of the steep slope

-It is actually a dry waterfall.
+It is actually a steep dry water fall/course.

-If it had rained the day before, then don't climb up this way as the slope will be wet and slippery.
+as the slope will be wet and slippery.

 72) Today, 2020-Dec, it is sunny.

-The right side of the slope is dry.
-And so we are able to get out of the canyon this way.
+And so we are able to get out of

-- Yellow arrow: Route to climb up
+- Yellow arrow: The way up

 - Left to right: Lee, WenSheng

-73) Steep slope to get out of Sunnyside Canyon ~~~
+73) Steep slope to get out of Sunnyside Canyon.

-- Yellow arrow: Route to climb up
+- Yellow arrow: The way up

-- Red arrow: Pointing to exit of the narrow slot (had we climbed up the slot as in photo #70)
+(had we climbed up the slot as in photo #70)

 - Left to right: ZCC, Stanley, Lee, WenSheng